-With no concrete exit plans for the UK from the coronavirus lockdown, we spoke to Mark Slater, Head of Threat Intelligence at CyberGuard Technologies, to get some insight into most popular attack types and typical targets, the golden rules everyone should observe when working remotely and courses of defensive action that should be taken.
+As we start to emerge from the coronavirus lockdown, our Head of Threat Intelligence, Mark Slater, provides an insight into the most popular attack types and typical targets, the golden rules everyone should observe when working remotely and courses of defensive action that should be taken.

 Is hacking growing due to remote working?